Exploratory Testing: A Detailed Guide

 - Use real browsers and devices: Customers will use the software on real devices.
 So, run exploratory tests on real devices.
 No emulator or simulator can provide real user conditions to test on.
-If testers cannot access an in-house lab (which usually involves high financial investment to create and maintain), opt for a cloud-based testing service.
+If testers cannot access an in-house lab (which usually involves a high financial investment to create and maintain), opt for a cloud-based testing service.

 - Know the competitors: By knowing what works and what doesn’t work for competitors, testers will know which bugs to look out for.
 Of course, this needs to begin from the development stages.
-When a tester knows that users of a particular competing app often complain about the clunky design of the cart function, they can be mindful to test the cart and ensure the same problem does not occur in the app they are testing.
+When a tester knows that users of a particular competing app often complain about the clunky design of the cart function, they can be mindful to test the cart and ensure the same problem does not occur in the app they are trying.

 Exploratory Testing is a significant part of every software testing process.
 It is best done manually since it intends to judge software based on the user’s outlook.
 When done correctly, every step becomes instrumental in ensuring that a website or app is at par with users’ expectations.
 Factor it into the test lifecycle, and roll out software that gives users exactly what they want.